sblana/SunshineClouds2/README.md

 ## Contribution
 Feel free to make pr's or issues here, I will fix them as able, I will love to see whatever you all come up with!

+If you wish to support me directly you can do so over on Patreon: [https://www.patreon.com/c/Bonkahe](https://www.patreon.com/c/Bonkahe)
+Thank you so much to all the wonderful people who support me.

 ### Current outstanding issues
 * Need to implement screen space shadows
 * When shadow cookies are available (A pr is currently live with someone working on this in the Godot repo, I will pursue this whenever they get it merged)